DecentralCommons/fobtap/INSTALL.md

     hostname
 ### 8. Change Password of your Raspberry Pi
 type `passwd`
-enter the default password `raspberry` and replace with a strong password (we reccomend using Keepass to generate a strong password)
+enter the default password `raspberry` and replace with a strong password (we reccomend using KeepassX to generate a strong password)